grantnathanielbrown/reddit_watcher/README.md

 reddit_watcher is a Python script that monitors subreddits and plays an audio file (default is the voice of [Mr. Ride](https://www.youtube.com/shorts/fTCKVLNDs20)
 ) whenever someone makes a new post.

 I made this when I was waiting on the Reddit avatar NFTs to be released and didn't want to just sit on the subreddit refreshing the page over and over again.
-Should be useful
+Should be useful for similar circumstances, like if you're waiting for some kind of announcement.

 ## SET UP WITH REDDIT